 The scholarship program is for students who, as of March 1 of the application year, are 21 years of age or younger and are legal dependents of employees of Roseburg Forest Products Co.
 The applicant must be a child or stepchild of the employee.
 For an applicant to be eligible, the qualifying parent must have been employed continuously by Roseburg Forest Products Co. for a minimum of 18 months prior to the March 1 application deadline.

 Applicants must plan to attend any 2-year or 4-year, public or private, nonprofit or for-profit, postsecondary institution in the United States that is eligible to participate in federal Title IV student financial aid programs.
-Students with existing bachelor’s degrees are not eligible for Ford Family Scholarships.
+Students taking online coursework exclusively and students with existing bachelor’s degrees are not eligible for Ford Family Scholarships.

 All Ford Family Scholarship recipients are subject to a criminal background check.
 Awards can only be granted to recipients with a felony conviction if he or she has completed parole, probation, or any type of post‑prison supervision, and has paid any required restitution and/or court fees by August 1 of the application year.

 Financial need is considered, but is not a required element.
 Applicants are encouraged to complete a FAFSA as they may be eligible for other forms of financial aid.